korykilpatrick/chatsage/attached_assets/frontend-plan.md

      - Threading if you want nested replies (optional).

 3. **Testing Criteria**
-   - Update or create `message-list.test.tsx` using Jest + React Testing Library.
+   - Update or create `message-list.test.tsx` using Vitest + React Testing Library.
    - Mock data with MSW or a local fixture.
    - Confirm coverage for pinned/deleted messages.